 7. Lake Kaindy, Kazakhstan

 Lake Kaindy in Kazakhstan looks like a lake pulled out from a fairy tale.
 Located in Kazakhstan’s Tien Shan mountains, the lake has a bizarre “sunken forest” with enormous spruce trees sprouting out of its dazzling turquoise waters.
 The lake’s origins, on the other hand, are less fairytale-like.
-The massive limestone landslide precipitated by the 1911 Kebin earthquake, which took over 450 lives, created the 1,300-foot-long Lake Kaindy.
+The massive limestone landslide precipitated by the 1911 Kebin earthquake, which took more than 450 lives, created the 1,300-foot-long Lake Kaindy.
 Visitors and divers go to Lake Kaindy today to take in the enigmatic yet beautiful vistas above water and explore the equally magnificent underwater surroundings.

 8. Lake Baikal, Russia